pelias/parallel-stream/README.md

 # pelias-parallel-stream

+**DEPRECATED:** Use [paralell-transform](https://www.npmjs.com/package/parallel-transform) which does exactly the same thing with an almost identical interface.

 Sometimes you want to call an async function inside a transform stream and be able to take full advantage of the magical asynchronicity of node.js.